 Foundations are the base for any full makeup look, so you cannot call yourself a makeup lover without at least having one or two holy-grail foundations.
 There are different types of foundations, depending on their texture.
-While liquid foundation may work best for all skin types, certain types target certain skin types.
+While liquid foundation may work best for all skin types, certain foundation types target certain skin types.
 This comprehensive guide covers everything you need to know about all the different types of foundation makeup, including all the shapes and forms foundations take.

 This is the most common texture for foundations, which is unsurprising because it is very versatile and quite easy to work with.
 The liquid texture works for all skin types, and it can give anything from ultra-light sheer coverage to perfectly matte high coverage.